justciocan/Book-Notes/README.md

 - PostgreSQL integration
 - Git feature branching and merging with `--no-ff` strategy

-## 🛣️ Roadmap

-- ✅ Add review editing (done)
-- ❌ Book cover auto-fetch by ISBN
-- ❌ Tagging or categorization
-- ❌ Export to markdown/PDF
-- ❌ Deploy to Render or Railway

 ## 💻 Getting Started

 1. **Clone the repo**